GlacierProtocol/glacierprotocol.github.io/_docs/before-you-start/overview.md

 [BlockCypher](https://live.blockcypher.com).

 This is true not just of individuals, but entities.
-That is, any online wallet service which you use to send funds to cold storage can see your cold storage balance, and may deduce that it belongs to you.
-They may, of course, also choose to share this information with others.
+That is, any online wallet service used to send funds to cold storage can see the cold storage balance, and may deduce the owner.
+The online wallet may, of course, also choose to share this information with others.

-If this is a concern for you, the easiest way to keep your cold storage balance private from a particular entity is to route the payment through one (or more) intermediary addresses before sending it to your cold storage address, with a few transactions going to each intermediate address.
+If privacy is a concern, the easiest way to keep a cold storage balance private is to route the payment through one (or more) intermediary addresses before sending it to the cold storage address, with a few transactions going to each intermediate address.
 This does not provide perfect privacy, but each intermediate address provides increasing levels of obfuscation and uncertainty.